JThomas404/hcs-iam-rbac-policy-as-code-design/RBAC-PIPELINE-DESIGN.md

 Company AD is owned by the Company IAM team.
 This pipeline **never** creates, renames, deletes, or modifies AD users or AD groups.
 It only **references** AD group names that already exist.
-If a referenced AD group is missing, the pipeline fails the plan — it does not attempt to create one.
+If a referenced AD group is missing, the pipeline fails the plan, it does not attempt to create one.

 ---